Jerzy Pietrkiewicz: Life

+Following his emigration to Britain, his writings evidence a marked change of perspective.
+In 1950, Pietrkiewicz published a poem expressing shame for his anti-Semitism (entitled Robiąc rachunek wstydu (Taking Account of My Shame)).
+This poem and "transformation of thought" was cited by multiple Jewish scholars, including Jan Winczakiewicz who integrated it in his anthology "Israel in Polish Poetry" and in 1988 during the International Conference on History and Culture of Polish Jews in Jerusalem.

+Pietrkiewicz also apologized to at least one of the Jewish authors that he had attacked in "Prosto z Mostu" magazine.
+In addition, in his autobiography, Pietrkiewicz reflected on his early beliefs and rhetoric: "I spent less than five years in Warsaw: during that time, I experienced not only the stupidities of youth, [but] the arrogance of ideologies picked up and quickly dropped."

 He began writing novels in English in 1953, reserving Polish for his poetical works.
 His novels were successful, and led to a friendship with Muriel Spark.
 On the accession of Pope John Paul II, Pietrkiewicz translated his poems into English, and as a result his own work became known in Poland.
 He was awarded the Prize of the Ministry of Culture and Art in 1987.

 He was married twice, first to Danuta Karel, a Polish actress, and then to Christine Brooke-Rose.
 Both marriages ended in divorce.
 He died in London.